ivan1993spb/snake-server/README.md

 * **Request `GET /api/capacity`**

   Request returns capacity of a server instance.
-Capacity is the number of opened web-socket connections divided by the number of allowed connections for a server instance.
+Capacity is a number of opened web-socket connections divided by a number of allowed connections for a server instance.

   ```
   curl -s -X GET http://localhost:8080/api/capacity | jq